nguyenvince/myAQM/Portable air quality monitor/README.md

 where m, n are integers > 1
 ```
 ### 4.4.
-Implementing SPIFFS permanent data storage
+Implementing SPIFFS data storage
 >For tutorial on [SPIFFS](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/#:~:text=The%20ESP32%20contains%20a%20Serial,like%20the%20ESP32%20flash%20memory.)

 For use cases where the portable air quality monitor is not connected to the iOS/watchOS app, we need to store data locally and opportunistically upload the logged data once a reconnection is established.
 One solution is to use a microSD card breakout board.
 However, to avoid complicating the prototype at this point, we decide to use the internal memory onboard the ESP32 microcontroller instead.

 The onboard permanent memory is called SPIFFS, and it has 1MB memory of storage.
 While this might seem abysmal, it is worth noted that a record only consumes some tens of bytes.
 1MB is more than enough for days of continuous logging before a re-connection is established.
 After all, this is only intended for when there is no connection with the phone app and not for long term storage, which will be handled by the iOS/watchOS app.

+Data will only be logged locally if a connection has been established at least once since device power, due to the fact that only then will the AQM receive datetime data from the iOS/watchOS app.
+Without this crucial datetime data, it has no way of knowing the real time stamp of the historical measurements (Timestamp BLE characteristic discussed earlier in [4.3.2.
+Metadata service](#432-metadata-service)).

-Functions to deal with SPIFFS tasks are located in the `.ino` file as they did not work when being encapsulated in a seperate header file.
+Functions to deal with SPIFFS tasks are located in the `aq-monitor.ino` file as they did not work when being encapsulated in a seperate header file.
 The 4 functions are:
 - `void setup_SPIFFS()`: Initialize the SPIFFS partition, format the SPIFFS if the initialization fails (this can be deactivated via the variable `FORMAT_SPIFFS_IF_FAILED` in the `configs.h` file).
-To be called in the `void setup()` function in the `.ino` file.
+To be called in the `void setup()` function in the `aq-monitor.ino` file.
 - `void deleteFile(fs::FS &fs, const char * path)`: Remove the temporary data file after finishing uploading the data to the iOS/watchOS app to free up space.
 - `void appendFile(fs::FS &fs, const char * path, const char * message)`: Append new measurement to `FILENAME` (can be changed in `configs.h`).
 This function takes the message to be appended as a `char` array.
 - `void readFileToUpdateBleCharacteristics(fs::FS &fs, const char * path)`: Read the data file line by line to upload the data via BLE to iOS/watchOS app.